valen-tine28/personal/PROJECT_README.md

 3. **Theme Toggle Feature**:
    - Defined CSS variables for light and dark themes.
-   - Added theme toggle button with Material Icons.
+   - Added theme toggle button with Feather Icons.
    - Implemented JavaScript to toggle classes and save preference.

 4. **Styling and Animations**: